fuhsjr00/bug.n/doc/Default_hotkeys.md

 and the stacking area one third the size of the view.

 `Config_hotkey=#^t::View_setLayoutProperty(Axis, 0, +1, 1)`
-> Rotate the layout axis (i. e.
-2 -> 1 = vertical layout, 1 -> 2 = horizontal
+> Rotate the layout axis (only for the "tile" layout).

+I. e.
+2 -> 1 = vertical layout, 1 -> 2 = horizontal layout.
-layout, only for the "tile" layout).

 `Config_hotkey=#^Enter::View_setLayoutProperty(Axis, 0, +2, 1)`
-> Mirror the layout axis (i. e. -1 -> 1 / 1 -> -1 = master on the left / right
+> Mirror the layout axis (only for the "tile" layout).

+I. e. -1 -> 1 / 1 -> -1 = master on the left / right side,
-side, -2 -> 2 / 2 -> -2 = master at top / bottom, only for the "tile" layout).
+-2 -> 2 / 2 -> -2 = master at top / bottom.

 `Config_hotkey=#^Tab::View_setLayoutProperty(Axis, 0, +1, 2)`
-> Rotate the master axis (i. e.
-3 -> 1 = x-axis = horizontal stack, 1 -> 2 =
+> Rotate the master axis (only for the "tile" layout).

+I. e.
+3 -> 1 = x-axis = horizontal stack, 1 -> 2 = y-axis = vertical stack,
-y-axis = vertical stack, 2 -> 3 = z-axis = monocle, only for the "tile" layout).
+2 -> 3 = z-axis = monocle.

 `Config_hotkey=#^+Tab::View_setLayoutProperty(Axis, 0, +1, 3)`
-> Rotate the stack axis (i. e.
-3 -> 1 = x-axis = horizontal stack, 1 -> 2 =
+> Rotate the stack axis (only for the "tile" layout).

+I. e.
+3 -> 1 = x-axis = horizontal stack, 1 -> 2 = y-axis = vertical stack,
-y-axis = vertical stack, 2 -> 3 = z-axis = monocle, only for the "tile" layout).
+2 -> 3 = z-axis = monocle.

 `Config_hotkey=#^Up::View_setLayoutProperty(MY, 0, +1)`
-> Increase the master Y dimension by 1, i.e. increase the number of windows in the master area by X. Maximum of 9 (only for the "tile" layout).
+> Increase the master Y dimension by 1 (only for the "tile" layout).

+This results in an increased number of windows in the master area by X.
+Maximum of 9.

 `Config_hotkey=#^Down::View_setLayoutProperty(MY, 0, -1)`
-> Decrease the master Y dimension by 1, i.e. decrease the number of windows in the master area by X. Minimum of 1 (only for the "tile" layout).
+> Decrease the master Y dimension by 1 (only for the "tile" layout).

+This results in a decreased number of windows in the master area by X.
+Minimum of 1.

 `Config_hotkey=#^Right::View_setLayoutProperty(MX, 0, +1)`
-> Increase the master X dimension by 1, i. e. increase the number of windows in the master area by Y. Maximum of 9 (only for the "tile" layout).
+> Increase the master X dimension by 1 (only for the "tile" layout).

+This results in an increased number of windows in the master area by Y.
+Maximum of 9.

 `Config_hotkey=#^Left::View_setLayoutProperty(MX, 0, +1)`
-> Decrease the master X dimension by 1, i. e. decrease the number of windows in the master area by Y. Minimum of 1 (only for the "tile" layout).
+> Decrease the master X dimension by 1 (only for the "tile" layout).

+This results in a decreased number of windows in the master area by Y.
+Minimum of 1.

 `Config_hotkey=#+Left::View_setLayoutProperty(GapWidth, 0, -2)`
 > Decrease the gap between windows in "monocle" and "tile" layout.

-You may also set an absolute value for the gap width by using the first parameter, e. g.
-`View_setLayoutProperty(GapWidth, 0, 0)` will eliminate the gap and
-`View_setLayoutProperty(GapWidth, 20, 0)` will set it to 20px.
+You may also set an absolute value for the gap width by using the first parameter, e. g. `View_setLayoutProperty(GapWidth, 0, 0)` will eliminate the gap and `View_setLayoutProperty(GapWidth, 20, 0)` will set it to 20px.

 `Config_hotkey=#+Right::View_setLayoutProperty(GapWidth, 0, +2)`
 > Increase the gap between windows in "monocle" and "tile" layout.